joeyforte101/CISC475/SampleData/TEST_README.txt

 Every line of data in TEST.txt has the same information.
 The format is:

-Subject_ID, Date, Hour, Minute, Second, x_accel, y_accel, z_accel, pitch, roll, orientation/
+Subject_ID, DateTime, x_accel, y_accel, z_accel, pitch, roll, orientation/

-(Subject_ID, Date, Hour, Minute, Second) is a primary identifier for the data.
+(Subject_ID, DateTime) is a primary identifier for the data.

+DateTime format is Year-Month-Day Hour:Minute:Second, in format XXXX-XX-XX XX:XX:XX

+pitch and roll are accurate to 3 decimal places.

 ***************************************************